moradiya-neel/securecart-aws-security-architecture/docs/05-secure-data-layer.md

 ### 4. Anonymous-access validation

-A test object was uploaded and its object URL was opened in a private browser window.
+A test object was uploaded, and its object URL was opened in a private browser window.
 S3 returned `AccessDenied`.

 ![S3 ObjectUpload](../assets/evidence/secure/44a-s3-object-upload.png)

+S3 returned `AccessDenied`.

 ![S3 AccessDenied](../assets/evidence/secure/44-s3-anonymous-access-denied.png)

 This is the opposite of the insecure baseline, where the test object loaded anonymously.